 The cancerous cell is considered to be an outlaw cell.
 It is characterized by abnormalities in the division and replication phase of the cell cycle.
 The result of this uncontrollable division is a lump, termed a malignant tumor or mass.

 Radiation therapy is one of the most common treatments for cancer and is prescribed in more than half of all cancer cases.
 It works on the premise that cancerous cells are more sensitive than normal cells to the damaging effects of radiation.
 Radiation therapy uses high energy X-rays, gamma rays, electron beams, or other ionizing radiation to produce biologic changes in the DNA of such a cell.
 Altering the DNA in this way causes cell death at the time of division, potentially eliminating the malignancy.
-Many people become free of cancer after receiving radiation treatment alone or in combination with surgery, chemotherapy and/or immunotherapy.
-It is the radiation therapist who targets the area to be treated and delivers the radiation dose to the patient.
+Radiation therapy is used either on its own or in combination with surgery and/or chemotherapy to achieve a cure for cancer in some patients and to ease the pain from cancer in others.
+Although Radiation Therapy primarily treats cancer, other disorders and conditions can be managed through the administration of radiation therapy.

 Today, radiation therapy is one of the most technically advanced modalities for the treatment of cancer.
-Conformal therapy using Multileaf Collimation, Image Guided Radiation, Intensity Modulation and Respiratory Gating direct the treatment beam to the tumor while sparing the surrounding healthy area.
+Conformal therapy using Multileaf Collimation, Image Guided Radiation, Intensity Modulation, Tomotherapy, Arc Therapy, and Respiratory Gating direct the treatment beam to the tumor while sparing the surrounding healthy area.
 Although some normal cells may be affected by radiation, this is temporary with most recovering fully from the effects of the treatment.

 Who Becomes a Radiation Therapist?